 Google allows age verification interstitials that act as a shield for certain content, such as alcohol-related or adult-related content:

 Displaying an interstitial ad when a user navigates from one of your pages to another page is acceptable.
 However, if a user can find that page with a Google search, it can’t include any interstitials.
-They are only allowed if the website is not listed by Google.

-Why use interstitials?
+Why use interstitial ads?

 Interstitial ads are one of the most popular mobile ad formats used by developers and marketers because of their high impression rate to increase downloads and revenue.
 Well-known companies have seen significant increases in app installs by optimizing interstitials, including Pinterest and Airbnb with an increase of 100% and 300%, respectively.